lsst-sqre/sasquatch/docs/user-guide/influxdb-api.rst

 InfluxDB API
 ############

-This guide describes how to access the InfluxDB API, which can be useful for services or applications that need to query InfluxDB directly without using the `EFD client`_.
+This guide explains how to query InfluxDB databases directly using the InfluxDB API.

+In most cases, the `EFD client`_ is the easiest and recommended way to query data from the EFD and other databases.

+If the client isn't available in your environment, or if you prefer a more lightweight method, you can use the InfluxDB API as an alternative.

 InfluxDB connection information
 -------------------------------